core-wg/senml-data-ct/draft-ietf-core-senml-data-ct.md

 {: #ex-2 title="SenML Record with binary data identified as CBOR"}

-In this example SenML Record the data value contains a string "foo" and a number 42 encoded in a CBOR {{?RFC7049}} array.
+In this example SenML Record the data value contains a string "foo" and a number 42 encoded in a CBOR {{-cbor}} array.
 Since the example above uses the JSON format of SenML, the data value containing the binary CBOR value is base64-encoded.
 The data value after base64 decoding is shown with CBOR diagnostic notation in {{ex-2-cbor}}.